TemryL/Grand_Comics_Database/README.md

-# Grand comics Database porject
+# Grand Comics Database project
 Project for the course CS-322: Introduction to database systems

 Submitted on Tuesday, 31 May 2022, 20:54.